Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 Next, it is worth noting that characters found in Regex are often reserved characters according to
-[RFC 3986](https://tools.ietf.org/html/rfc3986) and as such, should be percent-encoded. **When configuring Routes with regex paths via the Admin API, be sure to URL encode your payload if necessary**.
+[RFC 3986](https://tools.ietf.org/html/rfc3986) and as such, should be percent-encoded. **When configuring routes with regex paths via the Admin API, be sure to URL encode your payload if necessary**.
 For example, with `curl` and using an `application/x-www-form-urlencoded` MIME type: